denis-beurive/python-notes/unittest.md

     python -m unittest testfile.py

-> You have to be in **the same directory as the file that implements the unit test** !
-Indeed, if you try to execute the command `python3 -m unittest ./tests/testfile.py`, then `unittest` will interpret "tests" as if it were a namespace.
-And you will end up with "`ValueError: Empty module name`".
+_By default_, you have to be in **the same directory as the file that implements the unit test** !
+Indeed, if you try to execute the command `python3 -m unittest ./tests/testfile.py`, then `unittest` will try to load the **module** `tests.testfile`.

+You can specify the path to the Python script that implements the unit tests.
+However, to do that, you must set the environment variable `PYTHONPATH` so that Python knowns where to look for the namespace "tests".
+For example, assuming that we have the following directory tree:

+    /home/dev/projects/email
+    └── tests
+        └── testfile.py

+Then, you can run:

+    $ PYTHONPATH=/home/dev/projects/email
+    $ python -m unittest tests/testfile.py

 ### Automatisation